rosehartman/frog-trap/trap_model_manduscript copy.md

 Life-history scenarios
 ----------------------

 The difference between the growth rate when juveniles always disperse to the predator-free patch (perfect habitat site selection), and the peak of the attractiveness-growth rate curve, can be thought of as the value of having imperfect information when making site choices.
-We will refer to this value as $δlogλ_sMAX$.
+We will refer to this value as $\delta \log \lambda_{sMAX}$.

 ### Relative survival of life stages

-$δlogλ_sMAX$ may change depending on the survival of the life stages that use that information.
-We held predation constant at 50%.
-We defined a trade-off between juvenile and adult survival by changing the juvenile recruitment rate by 40% to 1000% while simultaneously changing the adult survival by the inverse of the change in juvenile survival.
+$\delta \log \lambda_{sMAX}$ may change depending on the survival of the life stages that use that information.
+To examine the role of relative survival in different life stages, we varied the juvenile survival rate by 40% to 1000% while simultaneously changing the adult survival by the inverse of the change in juvenile survival such that $JS$ remained constant.
+Variation along this scale represents a trade-off in investment in early and late life stages.
+We simulated
+$\log \lambda_s$ as above, holding predation at 50%.

 Some dispersal causes there to be some value in poor information on the population level (the peak of the growth rate curve is greater than the growth rate at zero dispersal, see Fig 2).
-However, the difference between the peak of the metapopulation growth rate and the growth rate of the predator-free patch by itself ($δlogλ_sMAX$) depends on predation and survival of each life stage (Fig 4).
+However, the difference between the peak of the metapopulation growth rate and the growth rate of the predator-free patch by itself ($\delta \log \lambda_{sMAX}$) depends on predation and survival of each life stage (Fig 4).
 Greater investment in adult survival decreases the value of having a proportion of juveniles disperse to the predator patch.
 Greater investment in juvenile recruitment increased the value of having a proportion of juveniles disperse to the high-predation patch.

 ### Timing of dispersal and predation.

 To expand our model beyond the life history of the Cascades frog, we tested sensitivity of $\log \lambda_s$ to changes in which life stage experienced predation and which life stage dispersed.
 We repeated the global elasticity analysis described above for an organism whose juveniles disperse but whose adults experience predation using metapopulation projection matrix A2:

-$$A2 = \begin{bmatrix}
+$$A_2 = \begin{bmatrix}
         0 & f_1 & 0 & 0 \\
         J_1 d & S_1 (1-p) & J_2 d & 0 \\
         0 & 0 & 0 & f_1 \\